GaganpreetKaurKalsi/TypingSpeedTest-JS/README.md

 ## About
 Typing speed test app made in HTML, CSS, and JavaScript.
-There are 2 modes :- **Time mode** and **Infinity mode**. <br>In time mode you need to write as much as possible before the time runs out. <br>In infinity mode you have to complete the given passage in the minimum time possible.
+There are 2 modes :- **Time mode** and **Infinity mode**. <br>In time mode you need to write as much as possible before the time runs out.
+There are 3 options you can opt for; 1min, 2min, 3min <br>In infinity mode you have to complete the given passage in the minimum time possible.<br>
+After you are done, the result is calculated and displayed.
+It includes WPM(words per min), CPM(chars per min) and Accuracy<br>
+**WPM** - Words per minute is the number of words processed per minute.
+For measuring typing speed, each word is standardized to be five characters or five keystrokes long, which include white space.<br>
+**CPM** - CPM is the number of characters typed per minute including whitespaces.<br>
+**Accuracy** - Typing accuracy is defined as the percentage of correct entries out of the total entries typed. <br>

 ## Languages/Technologies
 - HTML